 Applying a tire shine product to the tires will give them a like-a-new look and protect them against UV rays and heat.

-Take an applicator pad, pour some tire shine (preferably some gel) on it, and apply to tires by buffing it into the rubber.
+Take an applicator pad, pour some tire shine (preferably some gel) on it, and apply it to tires by buffing it into the rubber.

 That’s an effortless procedure, and it’ll take less than a minute per tire.